Domonap/asterisk-docker/README.md

 ## ODBC and PostgreSQL Support

-Now build with ODBC and the postgresql-client to enble the use of real-time databases.
+Now build with ODBC and the postgresql-client to enable the use of real-time databases.

 ## Festival TTS